Petrie, Queensland: History

 In July 1911 (after Tom Petrie's death) the North Pine railway station was renamed Petrie railway station.
 The suburb takes its name from the railway station.
 Tom Petrie was a highly regarded individual in the area through his community work and his cooperation with the local Indigenous Australian inhabitants.
 Tom Petrie had written significant information about his research in South-East Queensland regarding Indigenous Australian culture, travels and work.
 On Saturday 15 July 1911, a freestone monument to Thomas Petrie was unveiled by Sir William MacGregor, the Queensland Governor.
 It is outside the North Pine School of Arts in Petrie Place Park, 1014-1030 Anzac Avenue (27.2694°S 152.9786°E).

+St John the Baptist Anglican Church was built in 1953.
+That church building was demolished and replaced in 1987 by another church building designed by John Deshon.
+In 1995, the current church building was built from rendered brick with the 1987 church building becoming the church hall.

 In 1957, Australian Paper Manufacturers (now Amcor) established their Petrie paper mill on a 250 ha site, formerly two dairy farms.
 It was officially opened on 6 December 1957 by the Prime Minister, Robert Menzies.
 It was the largest industrial development in southern Queensland at the time.
 It created an economic stimulus that transformed Petrie from a small farming town into a growing residential area.
 The mill closed in 2013.
 Moreton Bay Regional Council purchased the site for tertiary education as part of an innovation and knowledge precinct and, in 2015, entered into a partnership with the University of the Sunshine Coast to develop the site, with construction commencing in June 2018.
 On 9 March 2020, the foundation building was opened by Peter Dutton, the local member for the Australian House of Representatives for Dickson.

-Our Lady of the Way School opened on 3 February 1964.
+Our Lady of the Way Catholic School opened on 3 February 1964 on the site of Tom Petrie's former homestead.
+It opened with two teachers from the Sisters of the Holy Spirit and a lay teacher with 55 students in a temporary building, with the school's first building opened on 20 September 1964, serving both as a school and the parish church, also known as Our Lady of the Way.
+A separate church building was opened on 15 November 1970.

+In 1965, St Peter's Lutheran Church was built from brick at 8 Young Street (27.268581°S 152.978449°E).
+In 2001, it was closed and sold to the Samoan Methodist Church.

 Kurwongbah State School opened on 28 January 1986.

 Kolbe College was established in 1987 by the Daughters of Charity.
 It was later renamed Mt Maria College Petrie.